RoleModel/BestPractices/rails/configuration.md

 ### Methodology

-As we try to follow the [12 Factor](http://12factor.net/config) approach to configuration, we've settled on the following strategy for declaring `ENV` to be used in configuration.
+As we try to follow the [12 Factor](http://12factor.net/config) approach to configuration, we've settled on the following strategy for declaring `ENV` variables to be used in our standard Rails configuration.

-To start all configuration values such as database connection and external API credentials should be declared in the `env.rb` that lives at the root of the Rails project.
-The declarations will have values set that work with our standard development setup and safe to check into source control.
+All configuration values such as database connection and external API credentials should be declared in the `env.rb` file that lives at the root of the Rails project.
+These declarations will have values set that work with our standard development setup and are safe to check into source control.
 Below is a brief example.

 ```ruby
 # Local override